Health waiting time statistics

-The group have produced a series of technical documents for each of the areas listed above, which we hope will be used as a resource for statisticians, analysts, journalists, policy makers and researchers to understand the similarities and differences for each country.
+The group have produced a series of technical documents for each of the areas listed above.
+This will be used as a resource for statisticians, analysts, journalists, policy makers and researchers to understand the similarities and differences for each country.

-The first document to be produced by the group was for A&E waiting times.
+The first document to be produced by the group was for accident and emergency waiting times.
 This was chosen first because it is an area which generates a lot of media interest.
-A lot of time has already been spent by each country answering questions on the perceived differences in performance between countries, some of which can be explained by different data capture and different ways of measuring, and therefore we hope that this document will be a vital source for detailing these differences in the future.
+A lot of time has already been spent by each country answering questions on the perceived differences in performance between countries.
+Some can be explained by different data capture and different ways of measuring, and therefore we hope that this document will be a vital source for detailing these differences in the future.